hafolabi/mern_devs/README.md

-#theinsights
+#theinsights_dev

-#this branch contains all projects mern and frontend, and some has its master repo.
+#this master repo contains branches that includes all MERN projects and some frontend UIs.